CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

 1. You have successfully created a flow with an Action to manage order placements.

-## Task 2: Create a “Support Ticket” topic and integrate with zendesk
+## Task 2: Create a “Support Ticket” topic and integrate with Freshworks

 In this task, you will build a topic that enables users to request support by creating a service ticket.
 The topic will gather information like the issue description, urgency level, and user contact details.
-Once the data is collected, the agent will connect to zendesk and automatically generate a corresponding incident ticket.
+Once the data is collected, the agent will connect to Freshworks and automatically generate a corresponding incident ticket.
 This integration ensures quick and efficient resolution of customer issues without manual ticket creation.

-1. As you have started a free trial for zendesk.
-You will be creating a topic that integrating with zendesk.
+1. As you have started a free trial for Freshworks.
+You will be creating a topic that integrating with Freshworks.

 1. In copilot Studio portal, select **Topics (1)** tab from top menu, click on **+ Add a topic (2)** and select **From blank**.